BLCtbc/dehy/provisioning_notes.md

 		504  3034   147   0  1:30PM ??
 0:00.00 postgres: logical replication launcher
 		501  3971   853   0  1:36PM ttys001    0:00.00 grep postgres
 		```

+		NOTE: the postmaster PID in this case 147, which is the parent pid of most the processes listed

 	- stop all postgres processes (requires having postgres installed)
 		`$ pg_ctl -D $(psql -Xtc 'show data_directory') stop`